YU-Zhejian/yuzj_linux_workshop/lab4/Readme.md

 **WARNING**: This lab is tough for those who do not have experience in operating systems.

-**NOTE**: The success construction of the Linux kernel largely depends on multiple factors like the version of compilers, the kernel version of the hosting system, and architecture of the host machine, etc. This lab was finished on a Linux Mint 21.3 machine with `11.4.0-1ubuntu1~22.04` GCC and `6.5.0-41-generic` kernel of architecture `x86_64`.
+**NOTE**: The success construction of the Linux kernel largely depends on multiple factors like the version of compilers, the kernel version of the hosting system, and architecture of the host machine, etc. This lab was tested on:
+- Linux Mint 21.3 machine with `11.4.0-1ubuntu1~22.04` GCC and `6.5.0-41-generic` kernel of architecture `x86_64`.
+- Debian Testing with `Debian 13.3.0-1` GCC and `Debian 6.5.6-1` kernel of architecture `x86_64`.

-**NOTE**: This version uses the earliest supporting LTS kernel, 4.19.
+**NOTE**: This version uses the earliest supporting LTS kernel, 4.19, whose End-Of-Life is at 2024/12.
 In case of errors, consult documentation [here](https://www.kernel.org/doc/html/v4.19/).

 **Also see**: The [Linux from Scratch](https://www.linuxfromscratch.org/) (LFS) Project.